prosecconetwork/Scealextric/README.md

 Every cell, representing as it does a value-containing intersection of a named column and a named row, represents a single triple.
 We can share spreadsheets easily (and post them on the Web as Google docs for communal editing) and cut-and-paste relevant parts with abandon.
 So every piece of information in Scéalextricis to be found in a spreadsheet.
 Each sheet can be saved as a tab-separated-values text file for easy processing by Java and Python programs, and we encourage you to add new columns and rows to each one, and to create new spreadsheets of your own with complementary forms of knowledge.

-Consider a semantic relationdhip P(X, Y) where P is a predicate that holds between X and Y.  We can represent a collection of triples of the form P(X, Y) in a spreadsheet with a column labelled P, a row whose first (and key) value is X, and a cell at the intersection of this row and the column labelled P that contains the value Y. This cell may contain multiple values Y1, Y2 ...
+Consider a semantic relationship P(X, Y) where P is a predicate that holds between X and Y.  We can represent a collection of triples of the form P(X, Y) in a spreadsheet with a column labelled P, a row whose first (and key) value is X, and a cell at the intersection of this row and the column labelled P that contains the value Y. This cell may contain multiple values Y1, Y2 ...
 Yn, each separated by commas, so this cell would represent a group of predications P(X, Y1), P(X, Y2) ...
 P(X, Yn)

 The Scéalextric distribution contains a variety of spreadsheets, each one a triple store that stores its semantic triples in this fashion.
 The following are the main files in the distribution: